lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 ### Lost or Stolen Recommends

 The bishop asks members to notify him as soon as possible if their recommend is lost or stolen.
-He or an assigned counselor or clerk uses LCR to cancel the recommend as soon as possible.
-If this system is not available, the bishop contacts the temple office to have the recommend canceled.
+If the member is still worthy, the bishop or an assigned counselor or clerk logs in to LCR to reprint the recommend.
+The new recommend will expire on the same date as the original.

-The bishop or an assigned counselor then conducts a temple recommend interview with the member.
-If the member is worthy, the bishop or assigned counselor either reprints the recommend or issues a new one.
+Sometimes a member whose recommend is lost or stolen is no longer living the standards of worthiness.
+In these cases, the bishop cancels the recommend immediately (see 26.2.3).

 26.2.3